codeforamerica/CutePetsDenver/README.md

-CutiesInDenver
+CutePetsDenver
 ==============

 # Post a random adoptable pet from Denver's shelter to a twitter feed.

-Project of [Becky Boone](https://github.com/boonrs) and [Drew](https://github.com/drewrwilson) during our fellowship at Code for America in 2014.
+Originated as a project of [Team Denver](http://codeforamerica.org/cities/denver/) during the 2014 fellowship at Code for America.

 ## About
 A twitter bot that pulls data from [Adopt-A-Pet-Denver](https://github.com/dviramontes/Adopt-a-Pet-Denver) an API created by [David Viramontes](https://github.com/dviramontes/) and [Drew](https://github.com/drewrwilson) to serve data for animals currently in Denver animal shelters ready for adoption.

+Originally specific to Denver, it's been redeployed by a few cities.
+Check out [this twitter list](https://twitter.com/drewSaysGoVeg/cutepetseverywhere/members) to see where.

 **Links to API and Bot**